aiskunks/AI_Research/dc-gan-best-practices/README.md

-## Comparison of Performance and Best Practices of Data Imputation Techniques
+## Best Practises to Train and Control DCGAN

 ### Abstract 📑